List of international cricket centuries at the Oval

 The first ODI century scored at the Oval was in 1973 by the West Indian Roy Fredericks, who made 105 against England.
-West Indian Evin Lewis's innings of 176, scored against England in 2017, is the highest seen at the ground.
+England's Ben Stokes holds the record for the highest score at the ground, scoring 182 against New Zealand in 2023.
 Two players have scored three ODI centuries at the ground – England's Marcus Trescothick and India's Shikhar Dhawan – however no other batsman has scored more than one.